As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

-As I wrote in my article on the amazing Omnilux non-surgical face lift, I tried the CACI electronic facelifting system in my forties, and was disappointed.
-However, I'm now in my late fifties and the sag is advancing—so when I saw a beauty salon offering a CACI/Omnilux package deal, it seemed like the perfect opportunity to give it a second chance.
+As I wrote in my article on the amazing Omnilux non-surgical facelift, I tried the CACI electronic facelifting system in my 40s, and was disappointed.
+However, I'm now in my late 50s and the sag is advancing—so, when I saw a beauty salon offering a CACI/Omnilux package deal, it seemed like the perfect opportunity to give it a second chance.

 Don't get me wrong—I'm still very happy with red light phototherapy.
-But although phototherapy does plump up the skin and reduce wrinkles, it can't stop the muscles sagging.
+But, although phototherapy does plump up the skin and reduce wrinkles, it can't stop the muscles from sagging.
 So, I decided it was time to try adding another weapon to my anti-aging arsenal.

 A CACI therapist uses hand-held wands to transmit microcurrents through your skin and facial muscles.

 CACI isn't the only non-surgical facelift system that works by electrical impulses, but other systems generally operate at mill amperage current, which is stronger—you'll feel your face twitching.
 You can't feel CACI's microcurrents working, but the makers claim that makes them more effective, not less, because they work at a much deeper level in the skin.